lcalisto/workshop-spatial-graphql/README.md

 ```
 ### Spatial queries

 Its now time to go spatial!
-You can always view the spatial features in **QGIS** by opening the geojson file.
+You can always view the spatial features in [https://geojson.io](https://geojson.io) Alternatively you can save the geometry as a geojson file and use **QGIS** by opening the geojson file.

 - Get the geometry as geojson and the SRID from the first municipality.